awsdocs/aws-freertos-docs/doc_source/qualificationguide/afr-qualification.md

 ### Qualification FAQs<a name="afr-qualification-faqs"></a>

-Q: *Can I qualify an MCU that doesn't have Wi\-Fi or ethernet?*
+Q: *Can I qualify an MCU that doesn't have Wi\-Fi or Ethernet?*
 A: Yes\.
 There are qualified MCUs that use external Wi\-Fi modules and offload various functions to the Wi\-Fi module, including TCP/IP and TLS\.
 An example is the STM32L4 Discovery Kit that uses an Inventek Wi\-Fi module\.
 Follow the [Device Qualification Program submittal process](https://aws.amazon.com/partners/dqp/) and let us know how we can help with your efforts\.

 Q: *If a version of FreeRTOS is released after I have started porting a previous version, do I need to start over using the latest version?*